 The goals of cardiac rehab are:

-Upon graduation from Cardiac Rehab, 75% of our patients join our maintenance program.
+Upon graduation from Cardiac Rehab, over half of our patients join our maintenance program.
 This allows you to continue to exercise in a supervised setting.
 Our staff is available for your future exercise and health needs.

 Cardiac rehab education begins in the hospital after your heart procedure and continues in an outpatient setting after you leave the hospital.
 Once you learn the habits of heart-healthy living, stick with them for life.